Why Are Resources for Mental Health Important?

 Grief affects everyone at some point in their life.
 After some losses, people may need grief counseling or other grief support resources to help them get back on their feet.

-Mental health and substance abuse often go hand in hand, as addiction to dangerous drugs and other substance use disorders can be both a cause and a result of mental health issues.
+Mental health and substance use disorder often go hand in hand, as addiction to dangerous drugs and other substances can be both a cause and a result of mental health issues.

 Alcoholics Anonymous (AA), an organization famous for its “Twelve Steps” program, offers anonymous in-person and virtual meetings in thousands of cities across the U.S. for individuals battling alcoholism.
 You can search for meetings on the AA website and access various resources on overcoming alcohol addiction.

-A list of additional substance abuse resources is included in our drug addiction support guide.
+A list of additional substance use disorder resources is included in our drug addiction support guide.

 Other Free Mental Health Resources for Different Groups